oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-open-api/helidon-open-api.md

 ![](images/run-as-maven-build.png)

+Depending on the precise eclispe configuration there **may** be a resulting popup window, do not worry if this is not displayed and the build just continues

-In the resulting popup window chose the process-classes option
+- If there is a popup then chose the process-classes option.

 ![](images/maven-build-run-configurations.png)